unacast/rwg-content/product/retail performance.md

 The Retail Performance dataset helps you understand foot traffic at the industry category level by calculating:

-**Venue Visitation** - Extrapolated visits to venues at the category level
+**Venue Visitation** - Extrapolated visits to venues at the category level.

-**Year-on-year Comparisons** - Visitation trends for the previous year and 2019
+**Year-on-year Comparisons** - Visitation trends for the previous year and 2019.

-**Visitation Rate of Change** - Short, medium and long-term percentage change, and trend line slope in visitation
+**Visitation Rate of Change** - Short, medium and long-term percentage change, and trend line slope in visitation.